ddddddeon/short/README.md

 ## Architecture

-URL Shortener runs on Google Kubernetes Engine, with ingress endpoints allowing outside access to the load-balanced web frontend, as well as Grafana dashboards for monitoring.
+URL Shortener runs on Google Kubernetes Engine, with nodes running in three different zones.
+There are ingress endpoints allowing outside access to the load-balanced web frontend, as well as Grafana dashboards for monitoring.
 Redis is used as a cache, and MongoDB is used for persistent storage.

 ![Shortener Architecture](https://user-images.githubusercontent.com/6937171/159193166-a3b9d6e3-2f54-488e-b3ca-ced86dcec0f2.png)